Baby Got Back

-"Baby Got Back" is a song written and recorded by American rapper and songwriter Sir Mix-a-Lot, released in May 1992 as the second single from his third album, Mack Daddy (1992).
-The song was written and co-produced by him, and samples the 1986 Detroit techno single "Technicolor" by Channel One.
-It debuted at number 75 on the US Billboard Hot 100 on April 11, 1992 and hit number one twelve weeks later.
-The single spent five weeks at the top of the chart.
-At the time of its original release, the song caused controversy with its outspoken and blatantly sexual lyrics about women, as well as specific references to the female buttocks, which some people found objectionable.
+"Baby Got Back" is a song written, co-produced and recorded by American rapper Sir Mix-a-Lot.
+Released in May 1992 by Def American and Reprise as the second single from his third album, Mack Daddy (1992), the song samples the 1986 Detroit techno single "Technicolor" by Channel One.
+At the time of its original release, the song caused controversy because of its outspoken and blatantly sexual lyrics objectifying women, as well as specific references to the buttocks, which some people found objectionable.
 The song's accompanying music video was briefly banned by MTV.
+Mix-a-Lot defended the song as being empowering to curvaceous women who were being shown skinny models as an ideal for beauty.

-"Baby Got Back" was the second best-selling song in the US in 1992, behind Boyz II Men's "End of the Road".
-In 2008, it was ranked number 17 on VH1's "100 Greatest Songs of Hip Hop".
+"Baby Got Back" topped the US Billboard Hot 100, and spent five weeks atop the chart.
+It was the second best-selling song in the US in 1992.
+The song was ranked number 17 on VH1's "100 Greatest Songs of Hip Hop" in 2008.
+In October 2023, Billboard ranked it among the "500 Best Pop Songs of All Time".

 Synopsis

+The song begins with a spoken word segment involving two presumably thin, white valley girls.
+One of the girls (dubbed Linda by Amylia Dorsey) remarks to her friend, "Oh, my, God Becky, look at her butt!
+It is so big!"
+This section ends with Linda saying "she's just so... black!", at which point the song proper begins.

-The first verse begins with "I like big butts and I cannot lie" and most of the song is about the rapper's attraction to women with large buttocks.
-The second and third verse challenge mainstream norms of beauty: "I ain't talkin' 'bout Playboy.
-Cause silicone parts are made for toys." and "So Cosmo says you're fat.
-Well I ain't down with that!"
+The first verse begins with "I like big butts and I cannot lie" and the narrator's attraction to women with large buttocks is a major theme of the song.
+The second and third verses challenge mainstream norms of beauty with lyrics such as "I ain't talkin' 'bout Playboy/'Cause silicone parts are made for toys" and "So Cosmo says you're fat/Well I ain't down with that!"

 The song came from a meeting between Sir Mix-a-Lot and Amylia Dorsey, who saw little representation of full-figured women in media.
-The idea came from a 1980s-era Budweiser commercial featuring very thin, Valley girl-esque models with different skin colors.
-They decided to dedicate a song to the opposite extreme, featuring curvy women of color.
+The idea came from a 1980s-era Budweiser commercial featuring thin, valley girl-esque models of varying ethnicities.
+They decided to dedicate a song to the opposite, featuring curvy women of color.
 Mix and Dorsey sought to "broaden the definition of beauty."